jollactic/SM_and_MC_course/_sources/Lattice/overview.md

 $$

 Here:
-- $$epsilon$) is the energy associated with placing a particle on a lattice site.
+- $\epsilon$ is the energy associated with placing a particle on a lattice site.
 - $n_i$ is a binary variable equal to 1 if a particle occupies site $i$ and 0 otherwise.
 - The sum is taken over all lattice sites.